zhangboyu/zhangboyu.github.io/README.md

 ### Results

 This section contains the results of both tone mapping algorithms on many images.
-The images are taken either by myself or from [Guan's website](https://github.com/drakeguan/vfx11spring_project1/tree/master/image/original).
+The original images are taken either by myself or from [Guan's website](https://github.com/drakeguan/vfx11spring_project1/tree/master/image/original).
 The regions with the most obvious improvement in terms of visible details are highlighted in the original images with red circles.
 In general, Durand's algorithm is able to reveal more details than Reinhard's algorithm, but it also suffers from the fact that the resulted images are not as natural as those from Reinhard'a algorithm.

 Original Image      |Reinhard's Algorithm       |Durand's Algorithm :------------------:|:-------------------------:|:---------------------: